ExaWorks/job-api-spec/specification.md

 exec/popen.

 - [ ] add some text about pilot jobs / reslicing
-      AM: IMHO, the easiest way to represent such hierarchies in the API is to be able to obtain a JobExecutor from a (pilot) Job.
-Alternatively, a pilot job entering ACTIVE state can provide a JobExecutor endpoint as metda data - but then we would require the non-standardized meta data to be used.

 - [ ] move some of the technical sections to appendices